asengupta/avishek.net/_posts/2021-04-18-quadratic-form-optimisation-pca-motivation-dual.md

 ## Principal Components Analysis as an Optimisation Problem
 Let's look at PCA and how we can express it, starting from one of its definitions.
 The intuition behind PCA will be explained more when we get to eigendecomposition; for the moment, we restrict ourselves to a more mechanical interpretation of PCA.

-### 1. The Setup
+### 1. The Objective
 From the Wikipedia definition of PCA:

-The first principal component can equivalently be defined as a direction that maximizes the variance of the projected data.
+> The first principal component can equivalently be defined as a direction that maximizes the variance of the projected data.
 The $$i$$th principal component can be taken as a direction orthogonal to the first $$i-1$$th principal components that maximizes the variance of the projected data.

 Alright, there's a lot to unpack here, but I want to simplify and say very informally that **PCA involves finding vectors which maximise the variance of a data set, when those vectors are used as basis vectors**.